micah-bruning/war/README.md

  # App Design Limitations and Further Considerations
   Because of time constraints, I was only able to write a few basic unit tests for the game's functionalities.
-If I spent more time on the project, I would have restrucutred my Flask app to follow a Factory Pattern design and conduct tests on the app's different endpoints.
+If I spent more time on the project, I would have restrucutred my Flask app to follow a Factory Pattern design and conducted tests on the app's different endpoints.
 Moreover, I would have liked to implement a UI that showcased the progress of each player at each round.
 Within the game class, the return value of each round is never used, but it could be if I were to create this UI.